internetofwater/geoconnex.us/README.md

 # Permanent Identifiers (PIDs) for US Hydrologic Features
 ================================================

-This is the registry for PIDs with the base https://geoconnex.us, principally to assign permanent identifiers and redirects for hydrologic features in the United States as an implementation [Internet of Water](https://www.aspeninstitute.org/tag/internet-of-water/) principles.
-Persistent identifiers are important for maintaining a production system of linked hydrologic data systems, of the sort that [SELFIE](https://github.com/opengeospatial/SELFIE) experimented.
+This is the registry for PIDs with the base https://geoconnex.us, principally to assign permanent identifiers and redirects for hydrologic features in the United States as an implementation [Internet of Water](https://github.com/opengeospatial/SELFIE/blob/master/docs/demo/internet_of_water.md) principles.
+Persistent identifiers are important for maintaining a production system of linked hydrologic data systems, of the sort that [SELFIE](https://github.com/opengeospatial/SELFIE) experimented, in order to reduce the problem of broken links when data publishers change URLs.

 ## Adding Permanent Identifiers to geoconnex.us